Teachers threaten strike action in new academic year

 Teachers’ unions are threatening potential strike action unless the Government agrees to prioritise their members for vaccination by the end of the current school year.

-The move follows an agreed motion which will be placed before the annual conference of the three teachers’ union on Wednesday.
+The move follows an agreed motion which is being placed before the annual conference of the three teachers’ union on Wednesday.

-Delegates at the Teachers’ Union of Ireland have voted in favour of a motion to ballot for industrial action in the event that the Government does not agree to schedule them for vaccines by the end of the current school year, by 163 to 101.
+Delegates at the Irish National Teachers’ Organisation (INTO) and the Teachers’ Union of Ireland (TUI) voted in favour of a motion this morning.
+The Association of Secondary Teachers’ Ireland (ASTI) is currently debating the motion.

-Union members are expected to back the motion which states that members should be balloted for industrial action, “up to and including strike action”, if the Government does not agree to prioritise teachers by the end of the current school year.
+The motion commits the unions to ballot for industrial action, “up to and including strike action”, if the Government does not agree to prioritise teachers by the end of the end of June.

 The move means there is little prospect of disruption to the current school year and any action would likely take place in the new school year.